There’s no doubt Will Davenport (played by Tom Brittney) is devoted to serving his parish — but even a crime-fighting clergyman needs a holiday.

 What can you tell us about how this series opens?

 "It’s 1958 and everything, as usual, seems OK in Grantchester village but Will is overworking himself.
-Although he’s a bit more liberated, he still has his angst, and he’s putting all of it into his work - to the point where everyone agrees he needs a holiday.
+Although he’s a bit more liberated, he still has his angst, and he’s putting all of it into his work — to the point where everyone agrees he needs a holiday.
 So they all gladly go along to a Grantchester version of a Butlin’s holiday camp, Merries.
-Of course, being Grantchester, there’s always a darkness underneath and, there’s not only a murder, but one of the characters then gets involved in a scandal.
+Of course, being Grantchester, there’s always a darkness underneath and, there’s not only a murder but one of the characters then gets involved in a scandal.
 This runs through the whole series and makes Will and Geordie question the establishments they uphold."

-Should we expect a clash between them?
+Should we expect a clash between Geordie and Will?

 "Well, they don’t clash with each other as such over the main ‘incident’; it’s more that Will clashes with the church over their view on it, while Geordie clashes with the law.
 So it explores morality versus legality, and the men almost bond over the way they view the situation.
 There is, however, something that pulls them apart later in the series, when Geordie finds out something that Will has kept secret from him.
-This really threatens to damage their friendship for ever."
+This really threatens to damage their friendship forever."